 We do not typically enter into long-term contracts with our customers and we cannot be certain about future order levels from our customers.
 When we do enter into customer contracts, the contract is generally cancelable at the convenience of the customer.
-Even though we have approximately 63,000 end customers and our ten largest customers made up approximately 9% of our total revenue for the three months ended June 30, 2008, cancellation of customer contracts could have an adverse financial impact on our revenue and profits.
+Even though we have over 60,000 customers and our ten largest direct customers made up approximately 9% of our total revenue for the three months ended June 30, 2009, cancellation of customer contracts could have an adverse financial impact on our revenue and profits.